Aramaic: Samaritan Aramaic

-The Samaritan Aramaic is earliest attested by the documentary tradition of the Samaritans that can be dated back to the fourth century.
-Its modern pronunciation is based on the form used in the tenth century.
+Samaritan Aramaic is earliest attested by the documentary tradition of the Samaritans that can be dated back to the 4th century.
+Its modern pronunciation is based on the form used in the 10th century.

-Jewish Palestinian Aramaic
+Roman Judea

 In 135, after the Bar Kokhba revolt, many Jewish leaders, expelled from Jerusalem, moved to Galilee.
 The Galilean dialect thus rose from obscurity to become the standard among Jews in the west.
-This dialect was spoken not only in Galilee, but also in the surrounding parts.
+This dialect was spoken in the surrounding region as well.
 It is the linguistic setting for the Jerusalem Talmud (completed in the 5th century), Palestinian targumim (Jewish Aramaic versions of scripture), and midrashim (biblical commentaries and teaching).
 The standard vowel pointing for the Hebrew Bible, the Tiberian system (7th century), was developed by speakers of the Galilean dialect of Jewish Middle Palestinian.
 Classical Hebrew vocalisation, therefore, in representing the Hebrew of this period, probably reflects the contemporary pronunciation of this Aramaic dialect.

 Middle Judaean Aramaic, the descendant of Old Judaean Aramaic, was no longer the dominant dialect, and was used only in southern Judaea (the variant Engedi dialect continued throughout this period).
 Likewise, Middle East Jordanian Aramaic continued as a minor dialect from Old East Jordanian Aramaic.
 The inscriptions in the synagogue at Dura-Europos are either in Middle East Jordanian or Middle Judaean.

-Christian Palestinian Aramaic
+Christian Aramaic in the Levant

-This was the language of the Christian Melkite (Chalcedonian) community from the 5th to the 8th century.
+This was the language of the Christian Melkite (Chalcedonian) community, predominantly of Jewish descent, in Palestine, Transjordan and Sinai from the 5th to the 8th century.
 As a liturgical language, it was used up to the 13th century.
-It is also been called "Melkite Aramaic" and "Palestinian Syriac".
-The language itself comes from Old Christian Palestinian Aramaic, but its writing conventions were based on early Middle Syriac, and it was heavily influenced by Greek.
+It is also been called "Melkite Aramaic", "Syro-Palestinian" and "Palestinian Syriac".
+The language itself comes from Old Western Aramaic, but its writing conventions were based on the Aramaic dialect of Edessa, and it was heavily influenced by Greek.
 For example, the name Jesus, Syriac īšū‘, is written īsūs, a transliteration of the Greek form, in Christian Palestinian.

 Modern Aramaic

-As the Western Aramaic languages of the Levant and Lebanon have become nearly extinct in non-liturgical usage, the most prolific speakers of Aramaic dialects in the 21st century are Sureth Eastern Neo-Aramaic speakers, the most numerous being the Northeastern Neo-Aramaic speakers of Mesopotamia.
-This includes speakers the Assyrian (235,000 speakers) and Chaldean (216,000 speakers) varieties of Suret and Turoyo (112,000 to 450,000 speakers).
-Having largely lived in remote areas as insulated communities for over a millennium, the remaining speakers of modern Aramaic dialects, such as the Assyrians, and the Arameans, escaped the linguistic pressures experienced by others during the large-scale language shifts that saw the proliferation of other tongues among those who previously did not speak them, most recently the Arabization of the Middle East and North Africa by Arabs beginning with the early Muslim conquests of the seventh century.
+As the Western Aramaic dialects of the Levant have become nearly extinct in non-liturgical usage, the most prolific speakers of Neo-Aramaic languages in the 21st century are Eastern Aramaic speakers, the most numerous being the Central Neo-Aramaic and Northeastern Neo-Aramaic (NENA) speakers of Mesopotamia.
+This includes speakers of the Assyrian (235,000 speakers) and Chaldean (216,000 speakers) varieties of Suret, and Turoyo (112,000 to 450,000 speakers).
+Having largely lived in remote areas as insulated communities for over a millennium, the remaining speakers of modern Aramaic dialects, such as the Arameans of the Qalamoun Mountains, Assyrians, Mandaeans and Mizrahi Jews, escaped the linguistic pressures experienced by others during the large-scale language shifts that saw the proliferation of other tongues among those who previously did not speak them, most recently the Arabization of the Middle East and North Africa by Arabs beginning with the early Muslim conquests of the seventh century.